Special Branch (TV series): Production

 The theme music for series 1 was by Norman Kay.
 For series 2, 3 and 4 it was by Robert Sharples under the pseudonym Robert Earley.

 The 1973/74 series of this police drama is notable for being the first production by Euston Films, later responsible for such series as The Sweeney and Minder.
 The influence on The Sweeney is clear, although the rough-and-tumble nature of that show is fairly lacking in Special Branch.

 Both Sewell and Mower later starred as villains in The Sweeney, while Sweeney star Dennis Waterman appeared in the 1974 Special Branch episode "Stand and Deliver" as a criminal.
+Perry appeared occasionally in a role similar to Moxon as the political and manipulative Detective Superintendent Maynon.
 Mower later went on to star in the 1977–78 BBC police series Target.

 The 1973 and 1974 series have been released on Region Two DVD by Network, and both sets include an episode from the original Thames TV series.
 The 1969 series was released as a four-disc DVD set by Network in January 2007, and the 1970 series was released as a Website Exclusive in November 2007.
 All four series were released on DVD by Network in 2008, in a 16-disc box-set featuring all 53 episodes.
 The 1973 series was released on Region One DVD by Acorn, which labelled it "set one".

 As with the later The Sweeney, the on-screen offices of Special Branch were located in Hammersmith.